-N. orbigny has been found off the south coast of England as an external parasite on various fish, including Thick-lipped Grey Mullet, Mackeral and Herring.
-Unlike Anilocra sp., it may attach towards the rear of the fish.
+N. orbignyi has been found off the south coast of England as an external parasite on various fish, including Thick-lipped Grey Mullet, Mackerel and Herring.
+Unlike Anilocra sp., it typically attaches towards the rear of the fish.

 Horton, T. & Baillie, C. 2019.
 Cymothoid isopods in UK Waters.
 PMNHS Bulletin 11, 44-50.